I-Stem/science/README.md

 ## Model architecture

+Mask R-CNN is a state of the art model for instance segmentation, developed on top of Faster R-CNN.
+Faster R-CNN is a region-based convolutional neural networks, that returns bounding boxes for each object and its class label with a confidence score.
 ### The architecture of Faster R-CNN
 ![The architecture of Faster R-CNN](https://www.researchgate.net/profile/Zhipeng-Deng-2/publication/324903264/figure/fig2/AS:640145124499471@1529633899620/The-architecture-of-Faster-R-CNN.png)
 Credits : Multi-scale object detection in remote sensing imagery with convolutional neural networks - Scientific Figure on ResearchGate.
 Available from: https://www.researchgate.net/figure/The-architecture-of-Faster-R-CNN_fig2_324903264

+Faster R-CNN predicts object class and bounding boxes.
+Mask R-CNN is an extension of Faster R-CNN with additional branch for predicting segmentation masks on each Region of Interest (RoI)
 #### The overall network architecture of Mask R-CNN
 ![The overall network architecture of Mask R-CNN](https://www.researchgate.net/publication/336615317/figure/fig1/AS:815040580042752@1571332225271/The-overall-network-architecture-of-Mask-R-CNN.png)
 Credits : An automatic nuclei segmentation method based on deep convolutional neural networks for histopathology images - Scientific Figure on ResearchGate.
 Available from: https://www.researchgate.net/figure/The-overall-network-architecture-of-Mask-R-CNN_fig1_336615317